Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Introduction

 sorts the trains of length $n$ depending on the length of the first (or last) rod.
 In this model for the Fibonacci sequence, indexing starts at $1$ with $\tcount(1)=1$ and $\tcount(2) = 2$.

 Playing with the recursion, we see that

 It follows that for $n>2$, the sequence $\tcount(n)$ also satisfies the recursion determined by rods of length $1$, $3$, and $4$.

 Soon we will use our rod model to study this observation about the Fibonacci sequence by converting trains composed of rods of lengths $1$ and $2$ into trains composed of rods of lengths $1$, $3$, and $4$.
-When a $2$ is followed by a $1$ we can glue them together to make a $3$, and when $2$ is followed by a $2$ we glue to make a $4$.
+When a $2$ is followed by a $1$ we can glue them together to make a $3$, and when a $2$ is followed by a $2$ we glue to make a $4$.
 This construction may end with an extra rod of length $2$ at the end of the train.
 Figure~\ref{fig:longrodphoto} shows an example.

 Kids can't play with infinitely many rods, but we can.
-If we repeatedly replace the rods of even length $2k$ by rods of lengths $2k+1$ and $2k+2$, we see that when $n$ is odd, $\tcount(n)$ satisfies the recursion defined by rods of length $[1,3,5,7, \ldots]$.
+If we repeatedly replace the rods of even length $2k$ by rods of lengths $2k+1$ and $2k+2$ we are led to the recursion defined by rods of lengths $[1,3,5,7, \ldots]$.
+We will see how to define the Fibonaccis so they satisfy that recursion when $n$ is odd.

 Kids can identify Cuisenaire\texttrademark{} rods by color or by length.
 But writing